Phoenix Dog Bite Scar Lawyers

 People who suffer from dog bite injuries often see many different sets of complications unique to their set of injuries.
 However, some complications are common to all types of dog bite injuries.
 One of the most significant complications is the possibility of infection.
 Poorly treated dog bite injuries and those that are not treated at a hospital are highly susceptible to infection.
 Victims who catch the rabies virus may sustain long term damage to the brain and to motor function.
 Those who are infected with other types of bacteria may be susceptible to necrosis and other serious complications that could result in the amputation of limbs or life-threatening situations.
 Major infections may result in the need for hospitalization over a long period of time in order for life-saving interventions to be pursued.

 If you were bitten by a dog and sustained a serious dog bite injury, you'll likely suffer significant pain throughout your recovery period, and if your injuries leave you disfigured or with major scarring, the emotional pain and suffering will last for much longer.
-The Phoenix dog bite lawyers at the Breyer Law Offices, P.C. can help you work through your recovery and get back to the life you had before you were injured.
-Contact The Husband & Wife Law Team today for a free consultation.
+The Phoenix dog bite lawyers at The Husband & Wife Law Team can help you work through your recovery and get back to the life you had before you were injured.
+Contact us at (602) 457-6222 for a free consultation.